chrisfield/redux-formkit/stories/example-ui-components/field.md

 ## Field - the only built-in ui-component

-Field can be used directly on a Form but is more likely to be used to build other ui-components.
+`Field` can be used directly on a Form like the examples on this page.

-The example below shows a direct use and is similar to the one in "Getting Started" but with validation.
+First name is similar to the one in "Getting Started" but with validation.
+The middle and last name fields show alternative ways `Field` can be used: a render prop and a child render function.

 <!-- STORY -->